gamesbook/protograf/docs/source/core_shapes.rst

 ++++++++++

-While the Polyshape does not have the ability to be constructed using a *cx* and *cy* pair like other symmetric shapes, it is possible to provide these values to the shape command, and they can then be used for label, plus the `dot and cross`_, similar to other shapes.  **Note** that the program has no way of knowing or "checking" the values that you supply to it!
+While the Polyshape does not have the ability to be constructed using a *cx* and *cy* pair to set its centre location |dash| like the symmetric shapes |dash| it is possible to provide these values to the shape command, and they can then be used for a label, plus the `dot and cross`_, similar to those other shapes.

+**NOTE** - the program has no way of knowing or "checking" that the values for the *cx* and *cy* pair that you supply to it are correct!

 .. |sh2| image:: images/customised/polyshape_custom.png
    :width: 330